symfony/symfony-docs/components/phpunit_bridge.rst

 If your application has some deprecations that you can't fix for some reasons, you can tell Symfony to ignore them.

-You need first to create a simple text file with a list of ignore patterns.
-Each pattern is a regular expression.

-Lines beginning with an hash (#) will be considered comments:
+You need first to create a text file where each line is a deprecation to ignore defined as a regular expression.
+Lines beginning with a hash (``#``) are considered comments:

 .. code-block:: terminal